 Patients may also elect for more aggressive solutions to surgically treat their cancer.
 Surgical treatments for esophageal cancer include esophagectomy and esophagogastrectomy.
 Interventional assistance may help to relieve symptoms of esophageal cancer, such as placing a stent within the esophagus to relieve issues of pressure and blockage from food.

 Schedule an Appointment for a Esophageal Cancer Screening in Dallas, TX

-Southwest Diagnostic Center for Molecular Imaging offers comprehensive PET and CT scans to patients in need of a esophageal cancer diagnosis in Dallas, TX.
-For more information or to schedule a consultation, please contact our molecular imaging center at (214) 345-8300 today!
+Southwest Diagnostic Center for Molecular Imaging offers comprehensive PET scans and CT scans to patients in need of a esophageal cancer in Dallas, TX.
+For more information or to schedule a consultation, please contact our molecular imaging center in Dallas at (214) 345-8300 today!